150: No Such Thing As A Helium Filled Pufferfish

 So the really cool thing is that we don't have much evidence of very, very early life on Earth, like the first bacteria.

-do they yes they do I don't know why James is cracking up at the core.
+Do they?
+Yes, they do.
+I don't know why James is cracking up at the corner.

-Yeah, the other thing about this tail that we're shedding, it's our magnetic field and it's called a magneto tail.
+Yeah, the other thing about this tail that we're shedding is in our magnetic field and it's called a magneto tail.

 You'd have to take your helmet off, though, so you would die, but I think it would be worth it to find out.